On almost everywhere convergence of tensor product spline projections: Optimality of the result

-By definition, $j_0$ is the largest integer not greater than $\log N/\log m$.
-Since the measure of $\bigcup_{j=1}^N I_j$ is approximately $\log N/N$ and the number $m$ is independent of $N$, the proof of the proposition is completed. \end{proof} Putting together the above facts, we now prove our negative result: \begin{proof}[Proof of Theorem \ref{thm:saks-extension}] Since Theorem \ref{thm:saks} proves the integrability condition (i) of Theorem \ref{thm:saks-extension}, we need only prove (ii), i.e. the existence of a set $B\subset [0,1]^2$ with positive measure, such that for $x\in B$, $\limsup |P_I\varphi(x)|=\infty$ where $\limsup$ is taken over all rectangles $I$ containing the point $x$ with $\diam I\to 0$.
-We let $i$ be an arbitrary positive integer and define
+Bringing together the above facts, we are now able to prove our optimality result: \begin{proof}[Proof of Theorem \ref{thm:saks-extension}] We subdivide the proof into two parts.
+In the first part, we show that for all points $x$ in a set of positive measure there exists a sequence $(I_n)$ of intervals containing $x$ whose measure tends to zero and such that $|P_{I_n}\varphi(x)|\to\infty$.
+Based on that observation, we construct the desired sequence of partitions in the second step.
+1mm \textbf{Step 1:} Since Theorem \ref{thm:saks_version1} proves the integrability condition (i) of Theorem \ref{thm:saks-extension}, we only need to prove (ii), i.e., the existence of a set $B\subset [0,1]^d$ with positive Lebesgue measure and of a sequence $({\bf\Delta}_n)$ of partitions such that for all $x\in B$, $\limsup_{n\to\infty} |P_{{\bf\Delta}_n}\varphi(x)|=\infty$.
+We fix $i\in\mathbb N$ and consider the corresponding covering $\mathcal C_i$ of $[0,1]^d$ from Theorem \ref{thm:saks_version2}.
+Then, we define